Margaret Sullavan: Personal life

 Sullavan had a reputation for being both temperamental and straightforward.
 On one occasion, Henry Fonda had decided to take up a collection for a 4th of July fireworks display.
 After Sullavan refused to make a contribution, Fonda complained loudly to a fellow actor.
 Sullavan rose from her seat and doused Fonda from head to foot with a pitcher of ice water.
 Fonda made a stately exit, and Sullavan, composed and unconcerned, returned to her table and ate heartily.

 Sullavan refused to allow the firing of a writer on No Sad Songs for Me for his left-wing views.
 M-G-M studio chief Louis B. Mayer always seemed wary and nervous in her presence.
 "She was the only player who outbullied Mayer", Eddie Mannix of MGM later said of Sullavan.
 "She gave him the willies".
-Some have attributed the death of Sam Wood, a keen anti-Communist, to a dispute he had with Sullavan.
+Some have attributed the death of director and producer Sam Wood, a keen anti-Communist, to a dispute he had with Sullavan.
 Wood died from a heart attack shortly after a raging argument with Sullavan.

 Marriages and family

 Sullavan was married four times.
 At age 22, she married actor Henry Fonda on December 25, 1931, while both were performing with the University Players in their 18-week winter season at the Congress Hotel ballroom in Baltimore, Maryland.
 "She was a character even the first time I met her," Fonda recalled.
 Sullavan and Fonda separated after two months and divorced in 1933, but remained longtime friends, and their children also became friends.
-Jane Fonda remembers a "vivid image" of Margaret Sullavan.
+Jane Fonda remembers a "vivid image" of Sullavan.
 "What impressed me the most was how athletic and tomboyish she was.
 Dad had taught her how to walk on her hands during their courtship, and she could still suddenly turn herself upside down—and there she'd be, walking along on her hands."
-Peter Fonda named his daughter in honor of Bridget Hayward, Sullavan's second child, who died by suicide in 1960.
+Peter Fonda named his daughter in honor of Bridget Hayward, Sullavan's second child.
 He had admitted he was in love with Hayward, but they never had a relationship.

 After separating from Fonda, Sullavan began a relationship with Broadway producer Jed Harris that was tumultuous and short-lived.
 Then, during the shooting of The Good Fairy, she began a relationship with its director, William Wyler.
 He said, "One day I looked at the rushes and she didn't look good."
 The cameraman informed him that Sullavan had had a fight with him that day of shooting, and that "When she's happy she looks pretty, when she's upset she doesn't!"
 So, Wyler asked her on a date and their relationship blossomed.
 They married in November 1934 and divorced in March 1936.
 Wyler remembered it as "A miserable wedding.
 Jeez.
 Awful.
 My lawyer had arranged it.
 I chartered this airplane, and flew to Arizona.
 We went to this justice of the peace; he stood there in a robe and slippers and said, 'All right, here, get together'—the radio was going all this time—and he married us."